 I read an article about Empire Direct which said that around 5,800 customers were waiting for goods that never arrived and looked like never receiving them.
 Out of the 5,800, it is believed that 4,000 paid by credit card and should therefore get their money re-funded.
 This means 1,800 customers paid by either cash, cheque, or debit card and are not likely to receive either their goods or their money back.

 What about consumer rights if retailer has ceased trading?

 Please read the above linked article carefully – especially the section entitled, “are there any exceptions?”
-This is because if you pay through a third party such as Paypal instead of paying the retailer direct section 75 does not apply.
+This is because if you pay through a third party such as Paypal instead of paying the retailer direct section 75 does not apply (please doublecheck this as PayPal has now increased its protection so you now could be covered).
 These third party companies do usually have their own protection schemes – though they may not be as strong.
 However, if payment using PayPal goes directly to the seller we may still have some protection under section 75, check with PayPal.

 More Consumer advice articles on Whitegoodshelp

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..

 50% off annual membership